Bedelia Du Maurier

-Dr. Bedelia Du Maurier is a fictional character in the TV series Hannibal.
+Dr. Bedelia Du Maurier is a fictional character in the television series Hannibal.
 Unlike most characters in the stories, Du Maurier is an original creation, and does not appear in Thomas Harris' novels.
 She is portrayed by Gillian Anderson.

 Character overview

 Season 1

 Du Maurier is introduced as Hannibal Lecter's (Mads Mikkelsen) psychiatrist and colleague.
 During their session, she tells him that she believes he is not being completely honest with her and that she has conversations with a version of him; she believes that he wears a "person-suit" or a "human-veil".
 It is revealed that her decision to retire came as a result of a violent incident involving a patient who was referred to her by Lecter and that this patient died during that attack.
 She warns Lecter that he must maintain professional boundaries in his relationship with Will Graham (Hugh Dancy) and that he might not be able to help him.
-During a dinner at Du Maurier's house, she warns Lecter to be careful as "they (FBI) are starting to see your pattern" – suggesting she may be well aware of Lecter's nature.
+During a dinner at Du Maurier's house, she warns Lecter to be careful as "they (the FBI) are starting to see your pattern" – suggesting she may be well aware of Lecter's nature.